alikahwaji/SDV503-Lab-Two/README.md

                NMIT address: 322 Hardy Street, Nelson, New Zealand, 7010

+:arrow_right: `In your journal file, write about var, let, and const keywords in JavaScript with examples and explain the difference between them.`

 :arrow_right: `Make sure you add, commit and push to dev branch.`

+:arrow_right: `Merge dev branch to master.`

 ## :books: Resources